Fanny Kaplan: Assassination attempt

-Execution
+Capture and execution

 There are contradictory stories of her capture.
 According to the testimony of Deputy Commissar S. N. Batulin, he was within 20 steps of Lenin when he heard three shots and saw Lenin face down on the ground.
 Afterwards, he identified a woman who he felt looked suspicious and detained her.
 That turned out to be Kaplan.
 However, the factory commissar N. I. Ivanov claimed to have arrested her after she had been identified by several children, who had followed her down the street.
 During interrogation by the Cheka, she made the following statement:

+Kaplan referenced the Bolsheviks' growing authoritarianism, citing their forcible shutdown of the Constituent Assembly in January 1918, the elections to which they had lost.
 When it became clear that Kaplan would not implicate any accomplices, she was executed in Alexander Garden.
-The order was carried out by the commander of the Kremlin, the former Baltic sailor P. D. Malkov and a group of Latvian Bolsheviks on September 3, 1918 with a bullet to the back of the head.
+The order was carried out by the commander of the Kremlin, the former Baltic sailor P. D. Malkov and a group of Latvian Bolsheviks, on 3 September 1918: Malkov took Kaplan to a Kremlin courtyard then used as a parking lot and shot her in the back of the head, while truck engines ran to drown out the noise.
 Her corpse was bundled into a barrel and set alight.
-The order came from Yakov Sverdlov, who only six weeks earlier had ordered the execution of the tsar and his family.
-As there were no remains, rumours of her survival in Siberian labor camps persisted for years.
+The order came from Yakov Sverdlov, who only six weeks earlier had ordered the murder of the Tsar and his family.

 Guilt

 Grigory Semyonov, a military commander in the SR who later turned state's evidence against the group, testified in 1922 that Kaplan had been a member of his organization and that he regarded her as the "best person to carry out the attack on Lenin".

 Some historians such as Dmitri Volkogonov, Arkady Vaksberg and Donald Rayfield have questioned the actual role of Kaplan in the assassination attempt.
 Volkogonov suggested that "it is more likely" that Kaplan was actually not the culprit and described her assassination attempt as "another of the many mystifications of Bolshevik history".
 Vaksberg stated that Lidia Konopleva, another SR, was the culprit and believed that it would be all too comforting that Lenin narrowly avoided being assassinated by a woman whose personality is so far from the stereotype of a national hero.
 In particular, it had been suggested that she was working on behalf of others and, after her arrest, assumed sole responsibility.
 The main arguments put forth in that and other versions is that she was nearly blind, and none of the witnesses actually saw her fire the gun.
-Another argument points to the contradiction between the official Soviet account and official documents, particularly a radiogram by Yakov Peters that mentions the arrest of several suspects, instead of only one.
+Another argument points to the contradiction between the official Soviet account and official documents, particularly a radiogram by Jēkabs Peterss that mentions the arrest of several suspects, instead of only one.
 Furthermore, the bullet removed from Lenin's neck after his death was found to have been fired from a weapon other than the one that Kaplan had.
-Semion Lyandres went so far as to argue that Kaplan was not even a SR.
+Semion Lyandres went so far as to argue that Kaplan was not even a member of the SR.